 Attached hereto are reports concerning political activities in Italy prepared by Harry Goldberg, a representative of Jay Lovestone, located in Rome, Italy.
-These documents were furnished to the Liaison Agent on August 19, 1954, by This material may be destroyed if of interest to the Bureau.
+These documents were furnished to the Liaison Agent on August 19, 1954, by no interest to the Bureau.